Sharang Sriramu

 Cornell University

-I am a 4th year PhD candidate in the school of Electrical and Computer Engineering at Cornell where I am grateful to be advised by Aaron Wagner.
+I am a 5th year PhD candidate in the school of Electrical and Computer Engineering at Cornell University, where I am grateful to be advised by Aaron Wagner.
 Previously, I worked as an analyst in the Risk division of Goldman Sachs and received my undergraduate education at the Indian Institute of Technology at Hyderabad.

 In my free time, I enjoy playing some recreational sports, mainly pool, chess, and table tennis.
 Feel free to challenge me on lichess if you want to play some blitz!